benjiemalinao87/task-manager/docs/ONBOARDING_FLOW.md

-# User Onboarding Flow - Notification Preferences
+# User Onboarding Flow - Viral Loop with Invitations

 ## Overview

-After a user signs up, they are guided through a beautiful onboarding screen where they can choose which email notifications they want to receive.
-This creates a great first impression and lets users customize their experience from day one.
+After a user signs up, they are guided through a beautiful 2-step onboarding flow:
+1. **Notification Preferences** - Choose which email notifications to receive
+2. **Invite Colleagues** (NEW) - Invite team members to create a viral growth loop

+This creates a great first impression, lets users customize their experience, and drives organic user growth through team invitations.

 ---